 Meetings vary in format but typically begin with participants briefly checking in, giving their first names and, if they’ve attended before, how they’ve used SMART Recovery in the previous week.
 New faces are invited to briefly introduce themselves.

-Meetings usually revolve around one of SMART Recover's four points or a specific technique from the toolkit.
+Meetings usually revolve around one of SMART Recovery's four points or a specific technique from the toolkit.
 Facilitators draw evidence-based strategies from CBT and non-confrontational motivational interviewing to help attendees find motivation, change their perspectives, and learn coping skills.
 Experienced members share their knowledge and skills with newcomers.

 Debate and discussion are encouraged, but the sharing of long personal accounts is discouraged.
 Participants are invited to focus on the future.[7]